Student Services & Facilities

 Aquatics

-The Aquatics Center housed within the Campus Recreation Center provides a place for members to swim laps as well as meet their leisure aquatic needs by swimming laps, floating through the river or taking a dip in the hot tub.
-In addition, the aquatics program offers group swim classes, private lessons, lifeguarding certifications WSI (Water Safety Instructor) classes, and pool parties for special events.
-For details about pool party requests and/or other pool activities, please visit our website
+The Aquatics Center, housed within the Campus Recreation Center, provides a place for members to swim laps and meet their leisure aquatic needs by floating through the river or taking a dip in the hot tub.
+Additionally, the aquatics program offers group swim lessons, private swim lessons, lifeguarding certifications, and pool parties for special events.

 Fitness & Wellness Services